mounirn/ns_demo_flutter/README.md

 See <https://medium.com/flutter-community/11-things-to-remember-for-your-next-flutter-project-1c7c380895ca>

+## Building and running

+### Web (Chrome)

+- <!-- flutter run -d chrome --web-renderer html -->
+- flutter build web --web-renderer html --release

 ## Functions

 - Code the various flutter tutorials and samples for learning purpose
 - Basic app navigation: drawer, tab, and stack
+- Load app configuration and display in app about view
+- Load participating clients/teams info from server to use in settings
+- Setting screen to select from participating clients
+- Home page based on selected participating client/team
+- Search by selected client class, object code, name

 ## Components and Widgets Used